xsf/xmpp.org/content/pages/contact.md

 Licensing

-If you have any questions about the [Jabber Trademark Licensing Program](/about/xsf/jabber-trademark), please contact trademark (at) jabber (dot) org or [Peter Saint-Andre](/about/xsf/people), the XSF’s Executive Director.
+If you have any questions about the [Jabber Trademark Licensing Program](/about/xsf/jabber-trademark), please contact trademark (at) jabber (dot) org.